1970 expulsion of Italians from Libya: Background

 On 1 September 1969, while King Idris of Libya was in Turkey for medical treatment, he was deposed in a coup d'état by a group of Libyan army officers under the leadership of Captain (later Colonel) Muammar Gaddafi.
 The Kingdom of Libya was abolished and the Libyan Arab Republic proclaimed.
-The coup pre-empted Idris' abdication and the succession of his heir, Crown Prince Hasan as-Senussi, the following day.
+The coup pre-empted Idris's abdication and the succession of his heir, Crown Prince Hasan as-Senussi, the following day.

 Over the next few months, Libyan policy towards foreigners changed drastically.
 The revolutionary council approved a new constitution, which described Libya as Arab, free, and democratic.
-In the name of Arab nationalism the new government nationalized most oil holdings, seized Italian possessions, closed U.S. and British military bases (including the American Wheelus Air Base, renamed "Oqba ibn Nafi" after the first Arab-Muslim conqueror of North Africa.
+In the name of Arab nationalism the new government nationalized most oil holdings, seized Italian possessions.

 Expulsions of Italians

-On 21 July 1970 the revolutionary council issued a special law to ‘regain wealth stolen from the Libyan people by Italian oppressors’ (as stated by Gaddafi in a speech a few days later).
+On 21 July 1970 the revolutionary council issued a special law to 'regain wealth stolen from the Libyan people by Italian oppressors' (as stated by Gaddafi in a speech a few days later).
 With this law, Italians who had long lived in Libya were required to leave the country by 7 October 1970.
 7 October would be celebrated as the Day of Revenge, a Libyan national holiday.
 About 20,000 Italians were expelled from the country.

-The coup d'état of Muammar al-Gaddafi (influenced by Gamal Abdel Nasser’s Arab nationalism) was driven by the conviction that foreigners were still exploiting Libya, and Gaddafi made their eviction a hallmark of his program.
+The coup d'état of Muammar al-Gaddafi (influenced by Gamal Abdel Nasser's Arab nationalism) was driven by the conviction that foreigners were still exploiting Libya, and Gaddafi made their eviction a hallmark of his program.
 By the end of 1970 all foreign holdings were seized, and nearly all Italians had left the country.
 Gaddafi officially abolished the celebrations in 2004, after a treaty between Libya and Italy was signed.
 In 2009 he invited the expelled Italians, as well as their descendants, back to Libya.